isabella232/training-workshop/instructions/part-2-lesson-1.md

 ## Create new release, deploy through `Test`

-Using what you've learn already
+Using what you've learned already
 - Create a new release
 - Deploy release to `Development` and `Test`